nheron/droolsonboarding/gettingStarted/data_model_used_in_the_tutorial.md

 ![](drools/dataModel_fig20.png)
-The create a new class called KnowledgeSessionHelper
+Then create a new class called KnowledgeSessionHelper

 ![](drools/dataModel_fig21.png)